 |North Carolina State University at Raleigh||Animal science clubs include a Collegiate Horseman's Association and Rodeo Club||Raleigh, NC|

-|Pennsylvania State University||Research facilities include poultry, swine and deer research centers||University Park, PA|
+|Pennsylvania State University||Research facilities include poultry, swine, and deer research centers||University Park, PA|

-|Purdue University||Mentorship program for animal sciences students||West Lafayette, IN|
+|Purdue University||Has a mentorship program for animal sciences students||West Lafayette, IN|

-|University of Florida||Offers undergraduate specializations in animal biology, equine studies and food animals||Gainesville, FL|
+|University of Florida||Offers undergraduate specializations in animal biology, equine studies, and food animals||Gainesville, FL|

 |University of Georgia||Animal sciences students can study abroad in Toulouse, France||Athens, GA|

-|University of Maryland - College Park||On-campus farm includes horses, lambs and other animals used for teaching||College Park, MD|
+|University of Maryland - College Park||On-campus farm includes horses, lambs, and other animals used for teaching||College Park, MD|

-|University of Minnesota - Twin Cities||Up to 15 animal science scholarships are awarded annually||Minneapolis, MN|
+|University of Minnesota - Twin Cities||About 15 animal science scholarships are awarded annually||Minneapolis, MN|

 Undergraduate animal science programs at top schools can prepare students for a variety of careers or future educational options, including veterinary school.
 Graduate programs often allow for research opportunities in the field.